guilhermebruzzi/pypersonalfin/README.md

 Clone this repo.

-This is a python project, make sure you have it installed (recommend a virtualenv activated also) and then to install dependencies:
+This is a `python 3.7` project, make sure you have it installed (recommend a virtualenv activated also) and then to install dependencies:

 `make setup`